People-Centered Communication

 (4-minute read) Every office has a political landscape.
 Some office politics are positive and contribute to productivity, like pre-syndicating ideas and forming alliances to accomplish tasks.
 Yet, negative politics that undermine relationships and stagnate productivity are what many of us associate with the term.
 Understanding and managing the political landscape of your workplace is an [...]

-By |2024-03-26T15:27:42+00:00August 3rd, 2021|Career, Interpersonal Communication, Recent Posts|Comments Off on Navigating Office Politics in a Hybrid World
+By |2024-03-26T15:27:42+00:00August 3rd, 2021|Career, Communication, Recent Posts|Comments Off on Navigating Office Politics in a Hybrid World

 How To Stay Work Friends When You Disagree Politically